abrookins/andrewbrookins.com/_posts/2020-02-17-hunting-ghosts.md

 *We’d ride horses.
 I took her out every chance I got.
 Her dad didn’t like me, though.
 He knew about me and my brothers.*

 *One day I wanted to show off.
-I told her to follow me, and we jumped our horses over a old fence.*
+I told her to follow me, and we jumped our horses over an old fence.*

 *Well, they both threw us.
 I landed right on the fence and a nail skewered me.
 Right through the thigh.*